-- Ground Flax: to make the flax egg Its simply 1 tbsp ground flax + 3 tbsp water.
-Let it sit for 10 minutes and it turns into a goop that is ready to use
+- Ground Flax: to make the flax egg Its simply combine 1 tbsp ground flax + 3 tbsp water.
+Let it sit for 10 minutes and it turns into a goop and is ready to use.

 - Chocolate Chips: (to keep this recipe vegan, be sure to use vegan chocolate chips like these)

 - Non-dairy milk: almond milk works perfectly.